DylanMoriarty/moriartynaps/app/_posts/0000-19-03-stranger-music-ii.md

 _The Viking of 6th Avenue_

 Moondog the person was incredible.
-He spent some thirty years in New York, where he dressed up in a viking garb selling his music, poetry, and philosophies.
+He spent some thirty years in New York, where he dressed up in a viking garb selling his music, poetry, and philosophies in downtown Manhattan.
 Blinded at a young age, he trained in music and became a pretty well known jazz musician.

 {% include postimg.html imgsrc="posts/8-sm2/moondog-man.png" class="inline-img" caption="Doodle based off one of many <a href='https://www.gettyimages.com/photos/moondog' target='_blank'>great photos taken of Moondog</a>." %}